Hive Intelligence vs Moralis Cortex

 | Hosting model | Managed — Hive runs the MCP endpoint | Self-hosted MCP server (plus managed Cortex API for natural-language Q&A) |

-| Data coverage | Market, DeFi, wallets, security, DEX, prediction markets, NFTs, equities, forex, macro | Moralis wallet, token, NFT — no market/DeFi/security/DEX depth |
+| Data coverage | Market data, DeFi, wallets, security, DEX, prediction markets, NFTs, network infrastructure, search | Moralis wallet, token, and NFT coverage; no Hive-style cross-provider market, DeFi, security, DEX, and prediction-market blend |

-| Providers normalized | Nine upstreams normalized to one schema | Moralis-only |
+| Provider federation | Nine upstreams behind one execution contract | Moralis-only |

-| Pre-signing safety | Native security + rugpull detection | None |
+| Pre-signing risk checks | Native security + rugpull detection | Limited compared with Hive's GoPlus-backed `get_token_security` plus `detect_rugpull` pair |

-| Native MCP clients | Claude Desktop, Claude Code, Cursor, ChatGPT, Windsurf, VS Code, Gemini CLI | Works with MCP clients via self-hosted server |
+| Native MCP clients | Claude Desktop, Claude Code, Cursor, Windsurf, VS Code, OpenAI Responses API, Codex CLI, Gemini CLI | Works with MCP clients via self-hosted server |

 | Agent-shaped errors | Structured, machine-readable | REST-style error codes |